Stories about breast cancer that can inspire and inform

 My dream of having a family is probably not in the cards anymore.
 I’ve always dreamed of being a mother.
 But with my cancer it’s probably unlikely due to the fact I will be on chemo the rest of my life and the chemo pushed me into instant menopause at the age of 35.

 Cancer in general is a wild roller coaster of emotions and just crap things.
 I’m still coping and I will never stop coping.
 And that’s completely okay I’ve come to realize.
 You have to ask for help.
 Before my diagnosis I was a brutally independent woman who did everything herself.
 But I learned it’s important to ask for help and ask for guidance.
-I have so many support systems.
-I do art therapy classes at my treatment center; I joined Komen’s Facebook groups and other metastatic or breast cancer groups to talk to others or read their stories.
+I have so many support systems, including art therapy classes at my treatment center and joining Komen’s Facebook groups and other metastatic or breast cancer groups to talk to others or read their stories.

 I used to have a ton of problems before my diagnosis.
 Depression, anxiety, PTSD from past trauma and overthinking and stressing about everything.
 Now I don’t really.
 My fiancé said the other day, “Cancer makes everything else so trivial that it’s like an instant cure for all the other problems.”
 And it’s kind of true.